Weichwerke-Heidrich-Software/bomnipotent_doc/content/integration/040_ci-cd.en.md

 weight = 40
 +++

 BOMnipotent is built with automation in mind.
-By design, it never prompts for a user input and is fully scriptable.
+By design, it never prompts for an interactive user input and is thus fully scriptable.

 This page describes how to use BOMnipotent Client inside your CI/CD pipeline to [upload BOMs](#upload-boms) with every release, and to [check for vulnerabilities](#check-for-vulnerabilities) on a daily basis.